SeemaChowdari/ChunkedFileDownloader/README.md

 <h1>ChunkedFileDownloader - Oracle APEX Region Plugin</h1>

 Plug-in designed to enhance data export experiences from Interactive Grids or Reports by enabling multi-file downloads with configurable chunk sizes and dynamic filenames.
+This plugin solves real-time issues related to large data exports, such as browser timeouts, memory crashes, and poor file organization.
+It intelligently splits large datasets into smaller, manageable files, with full support for custom filenames, automatic timestamping, and developer-defined or user-controlled settings via page items.

 ![](https://github.com/SeemaChowdari/ChunkedFileDownloader/blob/main/chunkedfiledownloader.gif)